A practical framework for analyzing high-dimensional QKD setups

-\textbf{Key Rate Calculation.---} As in the asymptotic regime collective i.i.d. attacks are known to be essentially optimal \cite{Renner_Cirac_2009}, worst-case, after protocol execution, Eve holds a purification $\rho_{ABE}$ of Alice's and Bob's shared state $\rho_{AB}$.
-Let us denote the map representing the (unknown) quantum channel by $\mathcal{E}^{\textrm{ch}}$, the map describing Alice's and Bob's measurements by $\mathcal{E}^{\textrm{meas}}$ and the map describing the classical postprocessing steps by $\mathcal{E}^{\textrm{PP}}$.
-Summarizing the action of all those maps by $\mathcal{E}:= \mathcal{E}^{\textrm{PP}} \circ \mathcal{E}^{\textrm{meas}}\circ\mathcal{E}^{\textrm{ch}}$, the state after protocol execution reads $\sigma_{XYE'}:=\mathcal{E}\left( \rho_{ABE}\right)$.
+\textbf{Key Rate Calculation.---} As in the asymptotic regime collective i.i.d. attacks are known to be essentially optimal \cite{Renner_2008}, worst case, after protocol execution, Eve holds a purification $\rho_{ABE}$ of Alice's and Bob's shared state $\rho_{AB}$.
 The following does not explicitly assume that subspace postselection is performed but generally treats a QKD protocol in dimension $d$.
-However, according to \cite[Theorem 1]{Doda_2021}, the asymptotic key rates for the protocol including subspace postselection, employing $l$ subspaces of dimension $D$,(s.t. $d=l \times D$), are simply given by the weighted average of $l$ full space protocols of dimension $D$, $K \geq \sum_{m=0}^{\ell-1} P(M=m) K_m$ such that we can easily relate them to each other by replacing $d$ by $D$ and building the weighted sum.
-Here, $P(M=m)$ is the probability that Alice and Bob obtain an outcome in the same subspace and $K_m$ is the key rate obtained from this subspace.
-The Devetak-Winter formula \cite{Devetak_Winter_2006} $R^{\infty} = H(X|E) - H(X|Y)$ quantifies the asymptotic key rate of a QKD protocol as the difference between Eve's lack of knowledge about Alice's bitstring $X$ and the amount of information Alice needs to communicate to Bob in order to reconcile their keys $X$ and $Y$.
+However, according to \cite[Theorem 1]{Doda_2021}, the asymptotic key rates for the protocol including subspace postselection, employing $l$ subspaces of dimension $D$,(s.t. $d=l \times D$), is simply given by the weighted average of $l$ full space protocols of dimension $D$, $K \geq \sum_{m=0}^{l-1} P(M=m) K_m$ such that we can easily relate them to each other by replacing $d$ by $D$ and building the weighted sum.
+Here, $P(M=m)$ is the probability that Alice and Bob obtain an outcome in the same subspace, and $K_m$ is the key rate obtained from this subspace.
+The Devetak-Winter formula \cite{Devetak_Winter_2006} $R^{\infty} = H(X|E) - H(X|Y)$ quantifies the asymptotic key rate of a QKD protocol as the difference between Eve's lack of knowledge about Alice's bit string $X$ and the amount of information Alice needs to communicate to Bob in order to reconcile their keys $X$ and $Y$.